 Navratri 2019 Song Of The Day - ‘Ghoomar' From Padmaavat Will Refresh Your Spirit

 This year's Navratri is almost over and it's time for us to keep the high going to finish the nine-day festival with a bang.
-We are here to help you keep up the enthusiasm by presenting details of iconic Garba/dandiya songs every day.
+We are here to help you keep up the enthusiasm by presenting details of iconic Garba/Dandiya songs every day.
 The nine-day festival began on Sunday, and Dandiya fests are at the peak, with people taking to the dance floor in colourful traditional attire and Dandiya sticks.

 Our seventh pick from the lot is 'Ghoomar' from Padmaavat.
 When it comes to selecting songs for Dandiya, one cannot miss adding this song to the playlist.
 Catch the song here.